 Here’s what different about this year’s College Football Bowling Challenge.
 This year, J-Dub got brutalized in his own season-long gambling campaign.
 That means this year is your chance to “spike the ball” on his worst year EVER as a guy betting on college football.
-Out of his original bank roll of $5,000, all J-Dub has left is $2,640.
-That’s an almost 50% loss, and you can inflict 100% misery by kicking his ass in his own challenge.
+Out of his original bank roll of $5,000, all J-Dub has left is $985.
+That’s over an 80% loss, and you can inflict 100% misery by kicking his ass in his own challenge.
 Judging on the regular season, that shouldn’t be that tough.

 For purposes of clarity, just like the J-Dub Gambling Challenge, this is a “pick against the spread” pool, which means:

 » All games are picked against half-point spreads

 » How it works:

 Sign up today, and maybe you can have the opportunity to tell J-Dub he’s an even bigger loser than Wally Hotvedt.
 The results of the J-Dub Gambling Challenge can tell you that.